I Own My House Outright and Want a Loan: Is It Possible? | 2025

 Owning your home outright provides a valuable equity cushion, and it’s exciting when you no longer shoulder the burden of monthly mortgage payments.
 The good news is that you don’t have to sell your home to access your equity.

-Using a cash-out refinance, home equity loan, or home equity line of credit, homeowners can pull cash from their equity and use the money for many different purposes.
+Using a cash-out refinance, home equity loan, or home equity line of credit, homeowners can pull cash from the amount of equity in their homes and use that money for whatever they like.

-Make sure you understand the pros and cons of each type of financing and choose the best one for you based on your specific goals.
+Make sure you understand the pros and cons of each type of loan and choose the best one for your personal finances.

 Time to make a move?
 Let us find the right mortgage for you